f3d-app/f3d/doc/user/OPTIONS.md

 Options|Default|Description
 ------|------|------
 \-\-verbose=\<[debug\|info\|warning\|error\|quiet]\>|info| Set *verbose* level, in order to provide more information about the loaded data in the console output.
 If no level is providen, assume `debug`.
-\-\-quiet||Enable quiet mode, which supersede any verbose options.
-No console output will be generated at all.
 \-\-progress||Show a *progress bar* when loading the file.
 \-\-geometry-only||For certain **full scene** file formats (gltf/glb and obj),<br>reads *only the geometry* from the file and use default scene construction instead.
 \-\-group-geometries||When opening multiple files, show them all in the same scene.<br>Force geometry-only.
 The configuration file for the first file will be loaded.